-'Brain training' may lessen cognitive impairments associated with coronary bypass surgerySeptember 18th, 2012 in Psychology & Psychiatry /
+'Brain training' may lessen cognitive impairments associated with coronary bypass surgerySeptember 18, 2012 in Medicine & Health / Psychology & Psychiatry

 Each year in Quebec, nearly 6000 people undergo coronary bypass surgery.
 Recovery is long and quality of life is greatly affected, in particular because most patients experience cognitive deficits that affect attention and memory for weeks or even months after the surgery.

 However, cognitive training helps to significantly reduce these postoperative complications according to a study that will be presented by Dr. Louis Bherer, PhD (Psychology), a laboratory director and researcher at the Institut universitaire de gériatrie de Montréal (IUGM), an institution affiliated with Université de Montréal at the Société Française de Médecine Physique et de Réadaptation symposium in Toulouse, on October 20.
 He is also the Canada Research Chair in Aging and the Prevention of Cognitive Decline and a professor at Université du Québec à Montréal.
 The study was carried out with his student Émilie de Tournay-Jetté and codirected by Dr. Gilles Dupuis from Université du Québec à Montréal (UQAM).

 Speeding up recovery and improving quality of life